The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 The effective use of human resources is also a part of our management strategy.
 In this context, we promote diversity management in an effort to attract a broad spectrum of employees boasting unique backgrounds.
 This focus on diversity is consistent with the Company's goal of creating a new set of values and promoting business innovation.

 Well aware that work-life balance and diversity are closely related, Astellas will continue to undertake a range of initiatives that focus on these two themes.

 Various Work Schedule Systems

 Individual employee roles and performance form the foundation of Astellas' human resources evaluation system.
 Getting the most out of employee capabilities, we have introduced various work schedule systems that acknowledge diverse working styles including the Flexible working hours system, the De facto work system for outside work and the Discretionary work system.
 In this manner, Astellas Pharma Inc. is giving employees the discretion to set working hours to suit their professional duties.
-In fiscal 2015, over 98% of both our male and female workforce was covered by the aforementioned or other systems.
+In fiscal 2018（as of March, 2019）, over 83% of both our male and female workforce was covered by the aforementioned or other systems.

 Note: Key management staff do not fall within the scope of work schedule systems and are accordingly not included in the preceding data.

 Declining birthrate is a substantial issue in Japan, and it is essential to support families raising children and promote the creation of an environment with far fewer barriers.
 Companies, too, are required to take initiatives for a harmonious balance between work and child care.

 Astellas Pharma Inc. acquired the Kurumin Mark in 2007,2012,2014 and 2018 certifying its compliance with the Act on Advancement of Measures to Support Raising Next-Generation Children.